stefanedelkovski/Vision-Based-Game-Extraction/README.md

-# Vision-Based Game HUD Extraction — Experiments & Prototypes
+# Vision-Based Game HUD Extraction — Experiments

-This repository contains **multiple experimental scripts and prototypes** exploring how to reliably extract structured data from **gambling / slot game images and videos** using OpenAI vision models.

-The core problem being explored is:
+This repository is a **sandbox of experiments**, not a single finished product.

+The goal across all scripts is simple:
-> *How to accurately, reliably, and scalably extract game HUD information (credit, bet, win, free spins, feature state, etc.) from screenshots and video frames.*
+> Extract structured HUD data (game name, credit, bet, win, free spins, feature state) from **images and videos** using vision models.

+Everything here explores *how* to do that reliably and at scale.

 ---

-## What this repo is (high level)
+## What the scripts are testing

-This is **not a single finished product**.
-It is a **collection of experiments** that test different approaches along the same pipeline:

-**Video / Image → Vision Model → Structured Output**

-Each script answers a slightly different question about:
-- accuracy
-- reliability
-- scalability
-- output format
-- cost
-- ease of integration
+### Image vs video
+- Some scripts work on **single images**
+- Others extract **frames from videos** and process those

+Reason: real data comes from video, but images are faster to test prompts and accuracy.

 ---

-## Categories of experiments

-### 1. Image-based extraction
-Scripts that send:
-- a **single image**
-- or **multiple images in one request**

-to the model and extract HUD fields.

-**Why:**
-To validate prompt quality, schema correctness, and model consistency before touching video or scale.
+### Loose output vs strict output
+- Some scripts allow free-form / CSV-like text
+- Others force **strict JSON schemas**

+Reason: loose output is fast for testing, strict output is safer for production.

 ---

-### 2. Loose output vs strict output
+### Direct scripts vs API
-Two output strategies are tested:
-- **Loose text / CSV-like output** (parsed after)
-- **Strict JSON schema output** (model forced into a fixed structure)

-**Why:**
-To compare speed and flexibility vs downstream safety.
-Strict schemas are more production-safe; loose output is faster for exploration.
+- Standalone scripts = fast iteration
+- Flask API = reusable service

+Reason: prove the logic first, wrap it later.

 ---

-### 3. Image scripts vs video scripts
+### Immediate processing vs batch jobs
-- Image scripts work on screenshots or extracted frames.
-- Video scripts:
-  - extract frames at intervals
+- Immediate: extract → infer → return results
-  - batch frames
-  - send them to the model
-  - aggregate results into tables (often Excel).

-**Why:**
-Most real-world data comes as video streams, not still images.
+- Batch: extract → JSONL → OpenAI Batch API

+Reason: batch is needed for scale, async runs, and cost control.

 ---

-### 4. Immediate processing vs batch processing
-Two execution styles are tested:
-- **Immediate inference**
-  - extract frames → call model → get results
-- **Batch preparation**
-  - extract frames → generate JSONL → submit to OpenAI Batch API

-**Why:**
-Immediate processing is ideal for debugging and small jobs.
-Batch processing is required for **scale, async execution, and cost control**.

----

-### 5. Direct scripts vs API wrapper
-Some logic exists as:
-- **standalone scripts** (hardcoded paths, fast iteration)
-- **Flask API endpoints** wrapping the same logic

-**Why:**
-Scripts are faster to experiment with.
-APIs are needed once this becomes a reusable service.

----

-### 6. Model & SDK experiments
+### Model & SDK variations
-Different scripts test:
 - `gpt-4o` vs `gpt-4o-mini`
-- strict JSON schema enforcement
+- Different request sizes
-- typed parsing (e.g. Pydantic)
+- Typed parsing vs manual parsing
-- token counting and cost estimation

-**Why:**
-To understand reliability, cost, and developer ergonomics before locking choices.
+Reason: find the best balance between accuracy, cost, and reliability.

 ---

-## Why there are many scripts
+## Why there are many files

-Each script exists to answer **one specific question**, such as:
+Each script answers **one question**:
-- Can the model reliably detect “feature mode”?
-- Does strict schema reduce hallucinations?
+- Does strict schema reduce errors?
-- How many frames per request is optimal?
+- How many frames per request works best?
-- Is batch processing worth the complexity?
+- Is batch worth the overhead?
-- Can video be processed end-to-end without manual cleanup?
+- Can video be processed end-to-end cleanly?

-Nothing here is accidental duplication — it’s **deliberate exploration**.
+They are experiments by design.

 ---

 ## Current state

-- Extraction logic works.
-- Schema-based outputs are stable.
+- HUD extraction works
-- Video → frame → structured data pipelines are validated.
+- Video → frames → structured output is proven
-- Batch and non-batch paths are proven.
+- Batch and non-batch flows both validated

-What’s missing is **consolidation**, not capability.
+What’s missing is **consolidation**, not functionality.

 ---

-## Potential upgrades / next steps
+## Next logical upgrades

-- Merge experiments into **one clean pipeline**:
+- Merge into one configurable pipeline
-  - configurable (image / video)
-  - configurable (immediate / batch)
-- Introduce:
-  - confidence scores
+- Add confidence scoring and validation
-  - frame-to-frame consistency checks
-- Add:
-  - async workers
+- Add async workers / queues
-  - queue-based ingestion
-- Normalize outputs into:
-  - database-ready schema
-  - streaming-compatible format
-- Replace Flask with FastAPI if productionized.
-- Add monitoring for:
-  - failed frames
-  - ambiguous detections
-  - cost per minute of video
+- Store results in a DB instead of files
+- Production-grade API (FastAPI)

 ---

-## TL;DR

-This repo is a **research & validation sandbox** for vision-based HUD extraction.
-Multiple scripts exist to **test approaches, not because of poor structure**.
-The winning patterns are already clear — the next step is consolidation into a single, clean system.
+**TL;DR**
+This repo exists to *prove approaches*, not to look clean.
+The clean version comes after the experiments.